toruseo/UNsim/README.md

 ## Main Features

 - Simple, lightweight, and easy-to-use Python implementation of modern standard models of dynamic network traffic flow
-  - The internal traffic models are based on Link Transmission Model and Dynamic User Optimum route choice model
 - An end-to-end differentiable simulation using JAX
 - Lightning-fast JAX mode on a good GPU server: 0.3 sec for forward simulation on the Chicago-Sketch dataset (2500 links, 1 million vehicles, 3 hours), and 0.5 sec for backward differentiation
 - The features and syntax are almost identical to those of the [UXsim](https://github.com/toruseo/UXsim) traffic flow simulator